JINO-ROHIT/Bean-Classification-Streamlit-/README.md

 * [Ngrok](https://ngrok.com/)

 If you dont have Python installed in your PC ,it can be installed from here [python](https://www.python.org/downloads/).

-Hit the command in CMD/Terminal if you don't have it already installed:

-    pip install opencv-python

-   (OR)

- Install OpenCV via anaconda

-    conda install -c menpo opencv

  ## How to Run
  * Run all the cells in the classification notebook and make sure to store the model in your google drive preferably.